Ken Carpenter (announcer): Other work

 Carpenter announced for Al Jolson and Edgar Bergen as well.
 By virtue of his extensive announcing career, he wound up with uncredited roles in well-known movies, including Mr. Smith Goes to Washington and Susan Slept Here.
-He was also the narrator for producer Jerry Fairbanks' theatrical short-subject series Unusual Occupations, released by Paramount Pictures from 1938 through 1948.
+He was also the narrator for producer Jerry Fairbanks' theatrical short-subject series Unusual Occupations and Speaking of Animals, both released by Paramount Pictures.

 From 1949 until 1952, Carpenter was the announcer for the NBC Radio sitcom The Halls of Ivy.
 He was also the announcer for Lux Radio Theater from 1952 through the end of the series in 1955; from 1955 until 1957, Carpenter hosted NBC's Lux Video Theatre program during its summer seasons.
 Other programs for which Carpenter was an announcer on radio included The Great Gildersleeve, The Chase and Sanborn Program (featuring Edgar Bergen and Charlie McCarthy) and a stint on The Life of Riley from 1947 through 1949.